 Enjoy a relaxed table service restaurant on the water of World Showcase Lagoon or swing by the bar to grab drinks and head out.
 If you choose to relax, try one of the many small plates or Mediterranean specialty entrees.

-Transport yourself in minutes to the Orient where you’ll find many great places to drink and Kawaii merchandise you can’t live without.
+Transport yourself in minutes to the Orient where you’ll find many great places to drink and buy Kawaii merchandise you can’t live without.
 While here you might be treated to the sounds of the Matsuriza traditional Japanese drummers.
 Japan has four quick service stops, with two listed here for your Drinking Around the World tour.

 If you’ve been eager to try drinks unique to each country, sample traditional Japanese sake in this little bar found toward the back of the pavilion.
 Head into the Cute Culture exhibit past the bridge after ordering your sake here.

 The American Adventure

 Congratulations, you’re halfway around the World Showcase!
 The American Adventure is the center pavilion, featuring funnel cakes, turkey legs and frequent stage performances at the American Gardens Amphitheatre throughout the year.
 If you have time, listen to the glorious acapella singing of the Voices of Liberty inside the capital building.